-In response to your feedback, we are building a simplified interactive tool to help accord groups identify local issues and develop real solutions to address alcohol-related harm within local communities.
+In response to your feedback, we have built a simplified interactive tool to help accord groups identify local issues and develop real solutions to address alcohol-related harm within local communities.

 We encourage all liquor accords to register with us to ensure that the strategies and terms adopted are compliant with the Competition and Consumer Act 2010.

 When registering your liquor accord, we can assist you with strategy selections and provide a range of resources to assist with the effectiveness and success of your liquor accord group.
 These include: